-Everything starts outside the the giant show building on the planet of Batuu where Galaxy’s Edge is based and a Resistance outpost.
-Of course the Resistance is going to have an encounter with the First Order and that’s where you step in.
+Everything starts outside the giant show building on the planet of Batuu where Galaxy’s Edge is based and a Resistance outpost.
+Of course, the Resistance is going to have an encounter with the First Order and that’s where you step in.

 To enter the queue you pass through the turret station outside:

 Rise of the Resistance now has the Lightning Lane, and in the future, they will have a single rider option, to allow guests to move through more quickly.
 You can see their location in the model above, (at that time it was a FastPass lane) on the right side where the line is divided.